BaselBoulos/BaselBoulos/README.md

 After spending my career to this point in production planning and control, am eager to advance within the high-tech space, and what I'm really passionate about, I am seeking my first job as a Full-Stack developer.

-A little more about me, I have solo explored more than 15 countries around the world, and lived in New Zealand for about 1.5 years, while working remotely, and self learning new technologies 💡

 Learning, teaching, sharing knowledge, and getting outside my comfort zone, are part of what keeps me going.

 - 🔭 I’m currently working on [PortfolioWebsite](https://github.com/BaselBoulos/PortfolioWebsite).